 - A. High priority programmes.
-The TAC would like to see 100% completion of the observations. - B. Medium priority programmes.
-The TAC would like to see at least the MUF of observations obtained, provided this does not impact on the completion of priority A programmes. - C. Low priority programmes.
+The TAC would like to see 100% completion. - B. Medium priority programmes.
+The TAC would like to see at least the MUF of observations obtained, provided this does not impact on priority A completion. - C. Low priority programmes.
 These programmes are used to over-subscribe the observing queue so that the telescope is not idle.
 There is no guarantee that any observations will be obtained.
 If observations are started for a programme then the scheduling software should aim to obtain at least the MUF of the observations, but not at the expense of 100% completion of priority A or B programmes.
-There will be approximately an additional 105 hours available for priority C programmes in semester 2011A, spread across all observing conditions.
+There will be approximately an additional 120 hours available for priority C programmes in semester 2012A, spread across all observing conditions.